OldAntelopes/Antiquated-Engine/README.md

 The code contained here was generated over many years as part of various hobby projects largely centered around the game 'The Universal', which was a never-quite-good-enough attempt at making a distributed MMO in the early 2000s.

 It is not well designed, well implemented, well structured or well.. anything but it is what it is.
-Considering that most of it was written very late at night, often after a few beers, its always surprising any of it works at all.
+Considering that most of it was written very late at night, often after a few whiskeys, its always surprising any of it works at all.

 This project has mostly been created for the sake of posterity rather than any expectation of practical value.